dyrel78/INFO_201/milestone2/milestone2.md

 3. Option also presented to select if some items are to be gift wrapped and sent elsewhere ( **See UC-4**)
 4. If Customer is happy, click next, System then asks for shipping and billing information (etc. customer address and email).
 5. Customer enters this relevent information
+6. System asks user to register or log in if they are a member (**See UC-06**).
-6. System displays summary of the order again and then asks for payment information
+7. System displays summary of the order again and then asks for payment information
-7. Customer selects a payments method and confirms sucess.
+8. Customer selects a payments method and confirms payment sucess.
-   (**See UC-08**)
-8. System waits for payment to process (**See UC-08**).
-9. If successful, confirmation message is displayed.
+9. Confirmation message is displayed.
 10. Email is sent by the system to the customer which contains order details and shipping information
 11. Stock numbers are updated